 Code Analysis

-Free All code analysis tools work from the filesystem — no addon required.
+PRO All code analysis tools are PRO intelligence tools.
+Filesystem-only, no addon required.

 What is Code Intelligence?